cbake105/cbake105/README.md

 </h2>

 <h2 align="left"> About Me 👨🏾‍💻 :<br>
-Data Analyst with a Finance background, proficient data analysis skills, and an eye for detail to continuously improve efficiency and accuracy.
-I am a highly skilled communicator and I enjoy connecting with people.
+__Data Analyst with a Finance background, proficient data analysis skills, and an eye for detail to continuously improve efficiency and accuracy.
+I am a highly skilled communicator and I enjoy connecting with people.__
----

 ## Tools and Technologies I use :